-Splitting an order in order to avoid the use of bidding or other purchasing procedures is prohibited.
-Employees found in violation of this provision may be subject to discipline up to and including dismissal from employment.
+Splitting what should be a single, large dollar purchase transaction into a combination of smaller dollar transactions to avoid the use of bidding or other purchasing procedures is prohibited.
+Splitting what should be a single, large dollar purchase transaction Employees found in violation of this provision may be subject to discipline up to and including dismissal from employment.